Jigglybuff19/CS3_1stQtrPortfolio-1/public/reflection.md

  ### In the activities that were done in class, list at least two that you think were effective and at least two that you think not effective in helping you understand topics in our course and why?
  > The activities that I find more effective in general is when we get the freedom to make our own small short code projects after learning a certain lesson just to see how we can apply and edit it according to our needs.
 This is the best way for me personally as it makes the lesson more fun and makes it so I can actually use it in real life coding.

- > The activities I find less effective are the google forms as I feel that lesson does not really stick with me as I do not actually use the methods taught,
+ > The activities I find less effective are the google forms as I feel that lesson does not really stick with me as I do not actually use the methods taught, instead I click a button for multiple choice.
+I may sometimes remember it but it nowhere close to actually using the lesson in vscode.